Skip to content

 RHEL 7.5

-By default, the NetworkManager service manages the resolv.conf file.
+By default, the NetworkManager service manages the resolv.conf file for RHEL distributions.
 The service then populates the file with DNS servers that DHCP provides.
-Don't allow NetworkManager to manage the resolv.conf file so that the resolv.conf file ignores the DNS servers that DHCP provides.
+To use custom DNS servers, block NetworkManager in the resolv.conf file so that the resolv.conf file ignores the DNS servers that DHCP provides.

 [main]